mjbahonar/fndocs/content/_index.md

         text: Read the docs
         url: /docs/
       announcement:
-        text: "Announcing the release of version 2."
+        text: "Our blog posts."
         link:
-          text: "Read more"
+          text: "Read more on our blog"
           url: "/blog/"
     design:
       spacing: